TuxVinyards/qqX/README.md

 I live in a wine growing region of Italy, in a castled village dating from the 1300's

 For me, qqX is something to do when it's too hot or it's raining and I can't be outside.

-The Olde English spelling of " Vine Yards " doesn't have with an 'e' whilst the modern word isn't even pronounced with one:
+So, Linux development amongst the Vinyards, with the Olde English spelling of " Vine Yards " which doesn't have with an 'e' to match the context.

 1533 (1651 pub.), Henry Cornelius Agrippa, De Occulta Philosophia ...therefore they who are more religiously and holily instructed, neither set a tree nor plant their _**vinyard**_, nor undertake any mean work without divine invocation...

-Perhaps [Martha](https://en.wikipedia.org/wiki/Martha%27s_Vineyard) and others decided at some point to spell things out fully as Vine Yards, only later for the phrase to become contracted?

 ## why 'X' ?